byteclubfr/npm-scripts-tree/README.md

 **npm-scripts-tree** offers an alternative view.

-### Nested tasks.
+### Nested scripts.

-It's pretty common to have *meta scripts* delegating to sub tasks.
+It's pretty common to have *meta scripts* delegating to sub-scripts.

 For instance: